amanlai/stack-overflow-answers/machine-learning-related/compute-confidence-interval-in-linear-regression/readme.md

 #### Manual computation

 One way is to manually compute it using the results of `LinearRegression` from scikit-learn and numpy methods.
+The confidence intervals can be computed directly from the mean squared error (MSE) and inverse of the parameter variances.

+The workflow goes as follows.
+1. Fit a LinearRegression model
+2. Prepare the coefficients and features.
+This is a necessary step because the bias term is a separate attribute of a fit model.
+3. Compute degrees of freedom.
+This is needed to lookup the Student's t-distribution table for the critical value.
+4. Compute MSE.
+This can be computed from the true target values and the corresponding predictions.
+5. Compute inverse of the variance of the parameters.
+This is diagonals of the inverse of the dot product of the features.
+6. Compute distance between lower and upper bound of the confidence intervals.
+The values computed in (4) and (5) determine this value.
+7. Compute confidence interval.
+This is the space created between the gap created in (6).

 The code below computes the 95%-confidence interval (`alpha=0.05`). `alpha=0.01` would compute 99%-confidence interval etc.
 ```python